10 Best Payroll Software for Small Businesses In 2026

 Part of the wider Zoho ecosystem, Zoho People focuses on helping small businesses manage employee information and HR processes while connecting smoothly with payroll through Zoho’s finance tools.

 Payroll & HR Features: Zoho People offers strong HR features like employee records, leave and attendance tracking, onboarding, performance management, and workflows.
+It integrates with time tracking software and can sync with other products for accounting, HR management, and other business needs, either from Zoho or third-party providers.
 Payroll is handled through integration with Zoho Payroll in supported regions, allowing tax calculations, direct deposits, and compliance within the same ecosystem.
 Compared to payroll-first tools, Zoho People leans more toward HR management with payroll as a connected module.

 Ease of Use: The interface is clean and flexible, especially for teams already using Zoho apps.
 There are many customization options, which is great for tailored workflows but can take time to set up.
 Once configured, daily tasks are smooth and consistent.